Everything you need to promote events, or to learn more about them.

-Click here for everything you need to promote events: photos, bios, plus descriptions of all talks and workshops.
-I also included notes about AV requirements, but here’s the short version:
+Click here for Google Docs with photos, bios, and descriptions of all talks and workshops.
+I also include notes about AV requirements, but here’s the short version:

-I connect my MacBook Pro via HDMI (I have all the ports)
+I connect my MacBook Pro via HDMI (I have all the ports and a dongle)